kelexel/rstream/README.md

 ---

 The first thing that struck me was *nginx* in the name.
 Anyone who ever dealt with high-availability-heavy-load-httpd setups knows nginx.
 Second, the fact that it supported HLS and "exec" was enough to convince me that [nginx-rtmp](https://github.com/arut/nginx-rtmp-module/) was going to become a key element in this project.

-It has a built-in trigger mechanism using http requests via customizable URLs to handle play read/record client access

-It has a stats module that provides a descent efficient overview of your server's current usage
+It has a built-in trigger mechanism using http requests via customizable URLs to handle play read/record client access It has a stats module that provides a descent efficient overview of your server's current usage

-It only supports the RTMP protocol.

 HLS is still considered experimental

+nginx-rtmp is single threaded, meaning if using exec, it is strongly advised to fork your ffmpeg scripts in the background It only supports the RTMP protocol

 Is is worth mentioning that as of now (16/08/2012), nginx-rtmp only supports the RTMP protocol, and has no built-in "Adobe style" broadcast user authentication mechanism

-If using nginx-rtmp only, the only auth mechanism available to filter broadcasters is by setting allow/deny rules on per IP basis, see ~rstream/etc/nginx-rtmp.conf
+If using rstream in "nginx-rtmp only" mode, you will only be able to restrain broadcaster access via allow/deny rules on per IP basis, see ~rstream/etc/nginx-rtmp.conf, or nginx-rtmp docs fo examples
 But I am sure this will be fixed in a few ;)

 Notes on HLS